Cray-HPE/docs-csm/operations/configuration_management/Write_Ansible_Code_for_CFS.md

   Instead use dynamic imports with the `include_*` tasks.
 Because these are evaluated at runtime, a conditional can skip the import of the role or tasks entirely, and is only evaluated once.
   See the Ansible documentation on [Conditionals with re-use](https://docs.ansible.com/ansible/latest/user_guide/playbooks_conditionals.html#conditionals-with-re-use) and [Re-using files and roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse.html#re-using-files-and-roles) for more information.
+  (Dynamic re-use is not possible when importing playbooks, so instead consider using `group_by` rather than a conditional static import.)
+* For different hardware types or differences that are frequently used for conditionals, instead use `group_by` to turn the variable into a host group.
+    This way, Ansible can more efficiently avoid running tasks on certain hosts by using the `hosts` keyword.
+    This is also an effective way of separating out tasks for image customization.
+    See [Target Ansible Tasks for Image Customization](Target_Ansible_Tasks_for_Image_Customization.md) for examples of image customization using `group_by`.
+    See Ansible's [playbooks best practices](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#handling-os-and-distro-differences) guide for more information on `group_by`.
-* Avoid using the same CFS configuration/playbook for all nodes and relying on the `hosts` keyword to determine what tasks will run against each node.
+* Avoid using the same CFS configuration/playbook for diverse node types.
 Ansible will skip sections of the playbook that have a `hosts` target that does not match any nodes in the current inventory/limit, but when multiple types of nodes are configured at the same time with the same configuration, they may end up in the same batch and Ansible run.
 This would mean that Ansible has to run through the sections for both types of nodes, taking more time than if the nodes were in separate batches and could skip past the unneeded code.